apache/incubator-seata-k8s/README.md

    git clone https://github.com/apache/incubator-seata-k8s.git
    ```

-2. Publish the controller image to a private registry:
+2. (Optional) Build and publish the controller image to a private registry:

+   > This step can be skipped, the operator use seataio/seata-controller:latest as controller image by default.

    ```shell
    IMG=${IMAGE-TO-PUSH} make docker-build docker-push